I announced at the end of the last post that this Q&A is officially retired but I’m still getting questions so I guess that part was missed by some.

 NOTE - I’ve removed the Ask button from the header.
 I’m no longer taking questions.
 I’ll be answering just a few more and then this site becomes an archive and I begin to get my next project off the ground.
 More to come.

-Anonymous asked: I saw your episode on "Pro tog, cheap cam", and it made me realize that no expensive gear will work without an eye for beauty.
+Anonymous said: I saw your episode on "Pro tog, cheap cam", and it made me realize that no expensive gear will work without an eye for beauty.
 Anyway, do you think people should just be content with the camera they have, practice with it, then go bigger?

 My job here is nearly done. :)